-We hereby consent to the filing of this opinion as an exhibit to the Form 20-F and to the reference to our name under the heading "Item 10.
-Additional Information-E. Taxation-Cayman Islands Tax Considerations" included in the Form 20-F. In giving such consent, we do not thereby admit that we come within the category of persons whose consent is required under Section 7 of the U.S. Securities Act of 1933, as amended, or the Rules and Regulations of the Commission thereunder.
+We consent to the filing with the SEC of this consent letter as an exhibit to the Annual Report.
+In giving such consent, we do not thereby admit that we come within the category of persons whose consent is required under Section 7 of the Securities Act of 1933, or under the Securities Exchange Act of 1934, in each case, as amended, or the regulations promulgated thereunder.

 Yours faithfully

 /s/ Maples and Calder (Hong Kong) LLP

 Maples and Calder (Hong Kong) LLP

-[Letterhead of Haiwen & Partners]
+[Letterhead of Fangda Partners]

-April 19, 2018
+April 19, 2019

-To: RISE Education Cayman Ltd Room 101, Jia He Guo Xin Mansion No.15 Baiqiao Street, Guangqumennei Dongcheng District, Beijing 100062 People's Republic of China
+Room 101, Jia He Guo Xin Mansion No.15 Baiqiao Street, Guangqumennei, Dongcheng District, Beijing 100062, People's Republic of China